Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Examples

 The binary de Bruijn graph with $8$ vertices and $16$ bonds is shown in figure \ref{figBGp1-2}.
 As $p=1$, the number of primitive periodic orbits of topological length $n$ is the number of binary Lyndon words, $\PO_1(n) = \text{L}_2(n)$.
 Moreover, the number of primitive pseudo orbits of topological length $n$ is $\PPO_1(n) = 2^{n-1}$.
 These primitive pseudo orbits can be sorted to find those without self-intersections, and those where all the self-intersections are $2$-encounters of length zero.
 Table \ref{figExTableVariance} shows the sizes of these sets for all applicable numbers of self-intersections for $0 \leq n \leq 8$.
-For a description of how these set sizes are determined using Lyndon words, see Appendix A. Theorem \ref{thm:main} is applied to obtain the variance in the fifth column.
-The variance for coefficients with $9 \leq n \leq 16$, is then determined by symmetry \eqref{eq:Riemann-Siegel}.
+For a description of how these set sizes are determined using Lyndon words, see Appendix A. Proposition \ref{thm:main} is applied to obtain the variance.
 This can be compared to the numerically computed variance $\langle |a_n|^2 \rangle_k$.
-The error between theorem \ref{thm:main} and the numerically generated variance is shown in the final column.
+The error between proposition \ref{thm:main} and the numerically generated variance is shown in the final column.
+In each case the numerical result shows agreement to at least four decimal places.

-\subsubsection{The binary graph with $6$ vertices}
+\subsection{The Binary Graph with $6$ Vertices}

-The binary graph with $6$ vertices and $12$ bonds is shown in figure \ref{figBGp3}.
+The binary graph with $V=6$ vertices and $B=12$ bonds is shown in figure \ref{figBGp3}.
 As $p=3$, the number of primitive periodic orbits of length $n$ is exactly the number of binary Lyndon words, $\PO_{3}(n) = \text{L}_2(n)$ for $n\neq 2$, and $\PO_{3}(2)=\text{L}_2(2)+1$.
 Moreover, the number of primitive pseudo orbits of topological length $n$ is $\PPO_{3}(n) = 5\cdot 2^{n-3}$ for $n > 3$.
 These primitive pseudo orbits can be sorted to find those without self-intersections, and where all the self-intersections are $2$-encounters of length zero.
-The sizes of these sets for relevant numbers of self-intersections are shown in table \ref{figExTableVariance-2} for $0 \leq n \leq 6$.
-For a description of how these set sizes are determined using Lyndon words, see Appendix B. Theorem \ref{thm:main} is used to obtain the variance in the fourth column.
+The sizes of these sets for relevant numbers of self-intersections are shown in table \ref{figExTableVariance} for $0 \leq n \leq 6$.
+For a description of how these set sizes are determined using Lyndon words, see Appendix B. Proposition \ref{thm:main} is used to obtain the variance in the fourth column.
 This is to be compared with the numerically generated variance, with the error shown in the last column.

-\subsubsection{The family of de Bruijn graphs}
+\subsection{The Family of de Bruijn Graphs}